 This is another health risk of having excess weight.
 Type 2 diabetes is a health issue whereby the blood sugar levels rise above the normal range.
 You may end up even getting heart disease.
 Also, it may lead to stroke, blindness, kidney disease, and amputation.
 If you have type 2 diabetes, then your insulin-producing cells work harder to maintain your blood sugar at normal levels, which may eventually cause them to fail.

 These are some of the health risks of being overweight.
-You can prevent them by shedding off that extra weight and living a healthy lifestyle which involves a healthy diet and regular exercise.
+You can prevent them by shedding off that extra weight and living a healthy lifestyle which involves a healthy diet and regular exercise – click this article on how does obesity happen.